-Sub-attributes: multiplicity known number of features see clause 27,127
+Sub-attributes: multiplicity known see clause 27.127 number of features see clause 27,134

 • The attribute multiplicity of features must only be used to indicate the number of entities of a feature that are co-located (for example 3 overhead cables suspended over a body of water between 2 pylons), and this information is considered to be of use to the mariner.
 Where possible, features must be encoded individually.